7.1 How to make a PID about the VI or a VI officer

 The VI is required to make this notification no later than 28 days after the disclosure was made.

-Where the VI considers that it is not required to notify a disclosure about the VI or VI officer, the VI will consider dealing with the disclosure as a complaint under the Public Administration Act 2004.
+Where the VI considers that it is not required to notify a disclosure about the VI or VI officer, the VI will consider dealing with the disclosure as a complaint under the VI Act(opens in a new window) or the Public Administration Act 2004(opens in a new window).

 Advice about the handling of misdirected disclosures about the VI or a VI officer